fraserkyle/mmt-shop/README.md

 MMT Shop - Technical Test

 # Running the solution

-- Follow the instructions within the console window
-## Running the solution
 '''
 **Note**
 I have included code to generate the database for you within this solution.
 Simply follow the instructions below then select option a to generate the MMTShop database on your SQL Server instance.